 Sr. Christine Marie Ramada, CSFN

-Family: is made up of mum, dad and my sister who is 4 years older than me.
+Family: is made up of mum, dad and my sister, who is four years older than me.
 My sister teaches Polish at a Primary School in Poland.

 Family background: My dad worked in the shipyard in Gdynia.
 My mum brought up 2 children and then worked for a couple of years in the supermarket as a salesperson.
 Now both parents are retired and live with my sister.
 After I finished my High School I joined the Congregation of the Sisters of the Holy Family of Nazareth.
 While going through the process of formation and working as a teacher, I studied at John Paul II College and then University in Czestochowa.
 I completed my Master of Theology Degree in 1998.

 When and why did you choose vocation: God knows best.
 What I tried and still am trying to do is to read His signs and respond to them in my life.
 For a few years I was really interested in becoming a missionary sister, but when it came to the final decision I was quite sure that it should be the Congregation of the Sisters of the Holy Family of Nazareth (which I knew from my parish).
 What attracted me so much to this congregation was the fact that I could be a religious sister who worked and prayed for families (which is our main charism).
 Looking back to my 18 years in religious life I believe God wanted me here and I find that each day is always a mystery of His ways in my life.